George Whitmore Jr.: Further trials

 Kings County Supreme Court Justice Hyman Barshay later dismissed the indictment against Whitmore in the Edmonds case.
 The Appellate Division of the New York Supreme Court also ruled the failure to admit the Wylie-Hoffert confession in the Borrero trial was a "prejudicial error" and Whitmore faced his third trial on the case.
 In June 1967 he was found guilty and again sentenced from five to ten years.

 Whitmore's lawyers proceeded to appeal all the way to the U.S. Supreme Court, but each court of appeal upheld the guilty verdict.
-In December 1972, after Whitmore had exhausted his appeals, journalist Selwyn Rabb, who had covered Whitmore's travails for the New York World Telegram and Sun, obtained dramatic new evidence — an affidavit from Borrero's sister-in-law, Celeste Viruet.
+In December 1972, after Whitmore had exhausted his appeals, journalist Selwyn Raab, who had covered Whitmore's travails for the New York World Telegram and Sun, obtained dramatic new evidence — an affidavit from Borrero's sister-in-law, Celeste Viruet.
 The affidavit said, before Borrero identified Whitmore, police had shown Celeste an array of photos of other possible suspects — and she had identified positively another man as her assailant.
 By this time, Brooklyn had a new district attorney, Eugene Gold, who confirmed the accuracy of the affidavit.
 On April 10, 1973, a Supreme Court judge vacated Whitmore's conviction, officially exonerating him.
 Whitmore received no compensation for his wrongful imprisonment.

 The third conviction was obtained in part as a result of police and district attorney's office's suppression of the existence of an eyewitness to the assault on Borrero.
 As noted by Circuit Judge Mulligan, in dissent, "Appellant urges here, as he did in the district court, that it was not until the Spring (March–May) 1969 post-trial evidentiary hearing that counsel for Whitmore ever learned that there was an eyewitness to the assault on Mrs. Borrero.
 It was then ascertained that Detective Aidala who was in charge of the Minnie Edmonds' murder investigation and took over the Borrero case because of a possible similarity of modus operandi, kept a notebook which indicated that Celeste Viruet, the sister-in-law of the victim, had seen her being grabbed in the early morning of April 23, 1964 while looking out of her apartment window.
 Counsel for Whitmore in all three Borrero trials have submitted affidavits denying that they ever knew of or were advised of the existence of Celeste Viruet, the silent witness in the window.
 Celeste Viruet was never called by the State in any of the trials nor has she ever appeared in any evidentiary or other proceeding relating to Whitmore.
 The State makes no contention that defense counsel was ever specifically advised of the existence of this witness."
 The description provided by the "hidden" witness of the alleged attacker materially differed from Whitmore's actual physical appearance.
 No punishment attached to the District Attorney's office for this suppression of evidence.